-BENTON, La. — Bossier Parish is on audio fiscal footing with all funds “trending in the suitable route” and no conclusions to report that would exhibit anything at all destructive.
+Bossier Parish is on an audio fiscal footing with all funds “trending in the suitable route” and no conclusions to report that would exhibit anything at all destructive.

-“Your team is carrying out a great occupation, they obtained all the data to us,” Morehart said.
+“Your team is carrying out a great occupation, they obtained all the data for us,” Morehart said.
 “There are no findings in the recent report.
-There were being two conclusions in the prior yr and the two of those people ended up not recurring this year.”
+There were two conclusions in the prior yr and the two of those people ended up not recurring this year.”

 All other cash showed greater fund balances for the year of $22 million with $11 million of that coming from the American Rescue Strategy Act (ARPA).
 The two the general fund and the highway department fund showed raises, he claimed.

-“Your financial photograph appears to be very good with every thing trending in the ideal way,” he reported.
+“Your financial photograph appears to be very good with everything trending in an ideal way,” he reported.
 “Overall, this is a superior report.”

 Also Monday, jury customers:

 - Listened to stories from Ginger Adam Corley on the 2022 Legislative Session and from Lynn Bryan with Preserve Bossier Gorgeous.